Research Highlights

 my name is Martin and I'm a postdoctoral scholar in Theoretical Chemistry at Stanford University.
 I'm a chemist by education, but after a few years in the lab, I realized if I spend hours cooking something, I'd rather get something tasty and edible in the end.
 So, I moved research-wise into theory (for more info, check out my CV ).

-My research interests focus around understanding the quantum-mechanical basis of (non-local) interaction mechanisms and emergent phenomena in complex systems ranging from nano-scale compounds to biomolecular systems.
-Further, I'm continuously working on developing and improving efficient electronic structure methods for large-scale atomistic modeling.
-Since recently, this involves ongoing efforts to incorporate quantum-mechanical principles into machine learning techniques (you can find my publications under Publications or the Google scholar link below).
+My research interests focus around understanding the properties and emergent behaviors of molecular systems in complex environments and their targeted design ranging from nano-scale compounds to biomolecular systems.
+This includes continuous efforts to develop efficient electronic structure methods and molecular modeling techniques for large-scale atomistic simulations.
+Since recently, this involves ongoing efforts to incorporate quantum-mechanical principles into machine learning methods and techniques from differentiable programming into quantum chemistry (you can find my publications under Publications or the Google scholar link below).

-Besides research, I enjoy playing football, ice hockey, volleyball, almost any kind of alpine sports, but also traveling, web & graphics design, music, cooking, trivia, and quizzes.
+Besides research, I enjoy almost any kind of alpine sports, playing football, hockey, and volleyball, but also traveling, web & graphics design, music, and cooking.

 Contact: martin.stoehr [at] stanford.edu